calaldees/blog/optimisations.md

         * Picky eaters form social barriers
         * You need to develop a wide range of gut bacteria, protein sources and vitamins
         * Travelling is easier
-        * If you are well nourished and exercise you will be more mobile and more resistant/recover from illness quicker
+        * If you are well nourished and exercise you will be more mobile and more resistant/recover from illness or physical injury quicker
 * Attitudes and Ethos
     * You will never have enough time
         * It will always be full, the question is, what do you prioritize